-While lounging around last week in the Malaysian heat and air conditioning, I enjoyed watching Disney’s new movie, Frozen.
+While lounging around last week in the Malaysian heat and air conditioning, I enjoyed watching Disney’s Frozen.
 The cold weather!
-Cold in any language!
+Cold in any language!:

 Because, as in the lovely Between Shades of Gray, any fictional description of cold resonates with me right now.
 The frosty eyelashes.
 The wind-stilled faces.
 The freezing fingers.
 (The last book I tried to write for the kids in my library was about a snow dragon).
 And it’s -25 C (-13 F) outside as I write.
 From inside.
 With coffee in hand.